Jenny Nordberg, Sweden and the United States, is a New York-based investigative reporter and author.

-She has also produced and written several documentaries for American television, about Iraqi refugees, Pakistan’s nuclear proliferation and the impact of the global financial crisis in Europe.
+At the New York Times’ investigative unit, Nordberg has worked on projects such as an examination of the American freight railroad system; a series that won the Pulitzer Prize for National Reporting, and U.S. efforts at exporting democracy to Haiti.
+She has also produced and written several documentaries for American television, on Iraqi refugees, Pakistan’s nuclear proliferation and the impact of the global financial crisis in Europe.